Body Fat Calculator

 It is important to note that getting visible abs also requires a strong core muscle foundation, which can be achieved through regular exercises such as planks, crunches, and other abdominal exercises.

-How much body fat should i have
+How much body fat should I have

-As a general guideline, a healthy range for men is considered to be 10-20% body fat and for women, it is 20-30% body fat.
+As a general guideline, a healthy range for men is considered to be 10-20% body fat, and for women, it is 20-30% body fat.

-A body fat percentage below 5% for men and below 12% for women is considered extremely low and can lead to health problems such as weakened immune system, hormonal imbalances, and decreased bone density.
+A body fat percentage below 5% for men and below 12% for women is considered extremely low and can lead to health problems such as weakened immune systems, hormonal imbalances, and decreased bone density.

 How can I reduce my body fat percentage?